edriso/weatherapp/README.md

+# Weather App

-# Weather app project using express.js & ejs
+A simple weather app project using Express.js, and Ejs

 ### Project setup

-Add APIKEY variable to .env file, which you get from openweathermap.org.
-Then run `npm install`
+- Create .env file, then add APIKEY variable equal to key value; _which you can get from [openweathermap](https://openweathermap.org/)_
+- Run `npm install`

 ### Run project